-Today, I have for you another summer grilling recipe that you may not have tried before – Indian Galouti Kebab accompanied by a cooling cucumber and mint yoghurt dip.
-Lamb mince is flavoured with spices and herbs, and grilled just right to keep it moist.
+Today, I have for you another summer grilling recipe that you may not have tried before – Indian Grilled Galouti Kebab accompanied by a cooling cucumber and mint yoghurt dip.
+A lamb kebab that flavours lamb mince with spices and herbs, and grilled just right to keep it moist.
 Served with a refreshing dip that will become a BBQ staple and great with any grilled meat (or veggies).

 Watch how to make Galouti Kebab and Cucumber Mint Yoghurt Dip at the end of post